Our History

 Laufersweiler Funeral Home & Cremation Services Generational

-At the beginning of the Great Depression, Laufersweiler closed his furniture business and focused on managing his funeral home.
-The Laufersweiler Funeral Home has been part of the Fort Dodge community for over 168 years and is now a fifth-generation business that has served thousands of families.
 Conrad and his wife were the parents of eight children, seven of whom lived to adulthood.
 Their daughter, Mary Laufersweiler, married August Hilton in Webster, Iowa, in 1885.
-Mary and August's son, Conrad became the developer and owner of the Hilton Hotel chain.
-Mary Laufersweiler Hilton had a very strong influence on her son Conrad, helping him to develop high moral values, honesty and a strong work ethic.
-Conrad Hilton was named Conrad Hilton made visits to Fort Dodge and was the speaker at the Fort Dodge Chamber of Commerce's 50th Anniversary Banquet on December 4, 1952, at the Hotel Warden.
-Conrad Laufersweiler died on April 22, 1903, was buried in the Corpus Christi Cemetery in Fort Dodge.
-His son Charles Laufersweiler was the 2nd generation to be succeeded by his son Welch Laufersweiler the 3rd generation.
-Welch passed away in 1985.
-Joe Laufersweiler purchased the funeral home from his father Welch Laufersweiler in 1979.
-Joe is the fourth generation of the Laufersweiler family to serve the Fort Dodge community.
+Mary and August's son, Conrad Hilton, became the developer and owner of the Hilton Hotel chain.
+Mary Laufersweiler Hilton had a strong influence on her son, helping him develop high moral values, honesty, and a strong work ethic.
+Conrad Hilton visited Fort Dodge and was the speaker at the Fort Dodge Chamber of Commerce’s 50th Anniversary Banquet on December 4, 1952, at the Hotel Warden.